Owen Shroyer Interviews - Former WWE Star Enzo Amore

 I mean, every person that was just chanting, shut the fuck up.

-I don't know anybody else in the business who can do that, or I've seen do it.
+I don't know anybody else in the business who can do that or I've seen do it.

-Well, I don't even know nowadays.
+Well, I don't even know.

-I wonder if you'd even be allowed to do it.
+Nowadays, I wonder if you'd even be allowed to do it.

-The guys that were wrestling I mean Cody Rhodes is great but it's just like there's not you know so I felt like they had to bring the rock back.
+The guys that were wrestling, I mean, Cody Rhodes is great, but it's just like, there's not, you know, so I felt like they had to bring The Rock back.

 It was like the same thing with you.

-It was like hey I know I'm probably going to see you get tossed around the ring and exit with your head down and then you're gonna be on the show the next day and you're gonna get the crowd just as hyped and they don't really have those personalities anymore.
+It was like, hey, I know I'm probably going to see you get tossed around the ring and exit with your head down.

 Do you ever think that they would try to inject that back into the WWE?

-You can get away with more.
+Raw, you can get away with more.

-And on NX, I mean, on Netflix, they can curse and they can do things and they can be edgier and they can bring in Travis Scott to, you know, and play his music and, shit like that.
+And on NX, I mean, on Netflix, they can curse and they can do things and they can be edgier and they can bring in Travis Scott to, you know, and play his music and shit like that.

 So I think they can get edgier.

-Meaning if you brought me back and you put a microphone in my hand and put me out there with Paul Heyman or Roman Reigns or Cody Rhodes, you are guaranteeing eyes on your show to a point where it would fucking probably be one of the biggest things that they've done in years.
+Meaning, if you brought me back and you put a microphone in my hand and put me out there with Paul Heyman or Roman Reigns or Cody Rhodes, you are guaranteeing eyes on your show to a point where it would fucking probably be one of the biggest things that they've done in years.

 And I know it.